 Whichever sleep position you prefer, here are some ways to support your spine while you’re sleeping:

 - The best sleeping position for your spine is to lie on your back with a small pillow under your knees.
 This reduces the stress on your spine, helping your back to lie naturally.

-- If you prefer to sleep on your side, use a pillow between your knees.
+- If you prefer to sleep on your side, use Australian best down pillows between your knees.
 This helps to reduce stress on the lower spine and hips.

 - If you’re a stomach sleeper, use a flat pillow underneath your stomach and hips to help support the natural alignment of your spine.

 How to choose a mattress for a bad back ?